Patrick Ho

 Patrick Ho Chi-ping GBS JP (born 24 July 1949 in Hong Kong) is a Hong Kong ophthalmologist turned politician.

 He joined the Chinese People's Political Consultative Conference and the Preparatory Committee of Hong Kong SAR.
 When the Principal Officials Accountability System was introduced in 2002, Chief Executive of Hong Kong Tung Chee-wah appointed Ho Secretary for Home Affairs, a senior ministerial post.

 He was convicted of bribery offences in a U.S. federal court in 2018.
+He was sentenced to three years imprisonment and released in June 2020.
 The Medical Council of Hong Kong ruled that his name was removed from the General Register for a period of 1 year from May 2021.

 Education and ophthalmologist career

 Ho studied in the Diocesan Boys' School, Hong Kong.
 He won a scholarship and was educated in the US for 16 years.
 An ophthalmologist who trained in eye surgery with special expertise in retinal surgery, he was a fellow at Harvard Medical School.
 He returned to Hong Kong in 1984 and taught eye surgery at the Chinese University of Hong Kong as Professor of Ophthalmology.
 From 1988 to 2000, he was Professor of Surgery (Ophthalmology) at the Chinese University of Hong Kong.